swap1789/react-accordion-feature/README.md

 ># Props that can be passed to the component
 * `customClass`="accordionWrapper otherclasses" accordionWrapper needs to be passed to hold the minimal structure of the component

-* `multiplePanel` - allows multiple panels to be expanded at a time
+* `mutiplePane` - allows multiple panels to be expanded at a time

 * `activePane`={[0, 1]} - pass the pane/panes index that needs to be expanded by default on page load